 Let the soup cool then transfer to freezer safe containers.
 Freeze up to 6 months.
 Thaw overnight in the refrigerator then heat in the microwave or stove.

 The toppings are completely optional.
 I’m serving mine with a healthy dollop of thick Greek yogurt (use unsweetened coconut yogurt or cream for a vegan option) which adds a nice tangy quality to the soup, sprinkle with chopped cilantro and drizzle some Sriracha on top.
-If you don’t have cilantro, parsley or mint will also work great.
+If you don’t have cilantro, parsley will also work great.

 Because carrots take more time to cook than butternut squash, it is a good idea to pre-boil them while you’re chopping & cooking onions, celery, garlic, ginger and the spices.
 When you are ready to add the butternut squash and broth, the carrots will already be ready to go and both butternut squash and the carrots will be soft at the same time and ready to be pureed.